joekearney/guava-testlib-executors/README.md

 guava-testlib-executors
 =======================

-Test library for implementations of Java ExecutorService and friends
+Test library for implementations of Java ExecutorService and friends, built using the Google Guava testlib framework.